Protein Muffins

 This post may include affiliate links.
 Thank you for your support.

-These flourless protein muffins are made with banana, almond butter and protein powder.
-They come together quickly in a blender and are oil-free, gluten-free, dairy-free and have 11 grams of protein in each muffin.
+These flourless protein muffins come together quickly in a blender and have 11 grams of protein each.
+They’re soft, fluffy and perfect for meal prep.

 Protein muffins in paper wrappers on a wire rack.

-• They come together in minutes in your blender!
+• Easy – This recipe comes together in minutes in a blender!

 Ingredients measured out to make Protein Muffins: mashed banana, maple syrup, almond butter, eggs, vanilla protein powder, chocolate chips, almond milk, baking powder, sea salt and vanilla.